benmelnick/HousePlants-API/README.md

 - `500`: Server error; could not reach Firebase.

-## Testing
+## Usage

-To test, start by performing the following request with the corresoponding request body to sign up for the app:
+To use the API in your applications, start by signing up for the app.
+This can be done through the Firebase Auth API for your platform (iOS, Android, Node, etc).
+For example, to sign up through the REST API:

 ```http
 https://identitytoolkit.googleapis.com/v1/accounts:signUp?key=[API_KEY]